Multicultural Marketing is Key to Your Brand’s Success – and Matters to Your Audience

-People with multicultural backgrounds have voices, beautiful and bold, but historically they’ve been denied a platform.
+Again, people with multicultural backgrounds historically don’t have a voice.
 We desire and want to be seen, beyond white gazes and eurocentric standards of beauty, consumption and behavior.
 Start creating work that calls out the evolution of multicultural identities from the margin to the center, and pay sincere homage to these key stakeholders.
 It’s called allyship, friend!
 Now, how do you do it?

-There’s also user-generated content.
+User-generated content.
 What’s that, might you ask?
 It’s a low-cost (essentially free) way of showcasing your brand’s use cases and impact on the desired consumer.
-This age of increasing diversity means that unheard voices get more airtime, more clicks, more community.
+This age of increasing diversity means that unheard voices need to not just be heard, but amplified.
 And you have the platform to make that happen, even if you don’t think you do.

 3 incredible multicultural marketing campaigns

-We’ve talked about multicultural marketing done wrong, but we haven’t touched on some groundbreaking examples that transcend excellence and live on the vanguard of marketing.
+We’ve talked about multicultural marketing done wrong, but we haven’t touched on some groundbreaking examples of work that transcends excellence and lives on the vanguard of the new age of marketing.
 Now’s the time.
 Check it out.